 4. Share links

-With over 500 million tweets posted on average, it’s possible to get overlooked in the crowd very easily.
-So, be smart about your post scheduling and incorporate links from your website or subscription page to convert potential viewers into leads.
-People are Twitter are most likely to click on the links that are shared in tweets.
+With over 500 million tweets posted on average, it’s possible to easily get overlooked in the crowd.
+So, be smart about your post scheduling and incorporate links from your website or subscription page to convert potential viewers who know how to use Twitter for business into leads.
+People on Twitter are most likely to click on the links shared in tweets.
 Thus, you can also share links to your website blogs or other landing pages.

 5. Tweet regularly

 As the average life of a tweet is just 18 minutes, it is important to tweet frequently to get noticed by your audience.
-Try posting at least twice a day in order to gain the maximum results from your tweeting efforts.
+Try posting at least twice a day to gain maximum results from your tweeting efforts.
 If you find it difficult to post manually so often, try out a social media scheduling tool.
-RecurPost is one such tool that helps you to manage your social media platforms and schedule posts in advance.
-It also helps in creating tweet variations.
-By using RecurPost, you will be able to keep your Twitter feed always active without actually logging into the platform.

 How to make engaging posts for LinkedIn